seclution/frappe_app_template/instructions/_core/example_prompts.md

 "Pull the latest stable Frappe tag and commit the submodule update."

-Codex executes `git submodule update --remote vendor/frappe` and commits the change.
+The agent executes `git submodule update --remote vendor/frappe` and commits the change.